hb-racheloh/systolic_blood_pressure/README.md

 # Is Systolic Blood Pressure Associated with Age and Smoking?
-A Population-based Study of American Adults
+A Population-Based Study of American Adults